05 March . 2019

 The average cost of a resale home in Tampa as of December 2018 was $286,273, according to MetroStudy.
 The average price of a new home was $300,403.
 Although you are paying slightly more upfront, many resale homes come with hidden costs such as repairs, renovations, repainting, and more.
 Also, because new homes are often more energy-efficient than resale homes, you can save on your monthly energy costs.

-While your mortgage payment will have a direct influence on the home you are able to buy, it’s also important to factor in location and the neighborhood “vibe.”
+While the floorplan and look of the house is important, it’s also important to factor in location and the neighborhood “vibe.”
 A bigger home in an inconvenient location or without a friendly neighborhood atmosphere may not suit you in the long run.
 Also, consider what you’re paying in CDD fees compared to the amenities you’re getting.

 *Mortgage payment will vary based on down payment and interest rate.
 This number should be treated as an approximation only.